OneSignalDevelopers/OneSignal-Flutter-Sample/README.md

 2. Navigate to settings.
 3. Find and select iOS in the platform list.
 4. Upload your certificate (`*.p12`).
-5. Enter the passphrase you encrypted your certificate with.
+5. Enter the passphrase for your certificate.
 6. Select Flutter as your SDK.

 ## Android